-Institutions are assigned to categories in a survey year using data on program completions from the previous academic year - or, for two-year colleges and technical institutes or colleges, using data on estimated full-time-equivalent enrollment for the current academic year.
-To keep the statistical comparison groups relatively stable over time, institutions change categories when they meet the criteria for another category for the third consecutive survey.
+Institutions are assigned to categories in a survey year using data on degrees and certificates awarded in the previous academic year - or, for two-year colleges and technical institutes or colleges, using these data combined with the estimated full-time-equivalent enrollment for the current academic year.
+To keep the comparison groups relatively stable over time, institutions change categories when they meet the criteria for another category for the third consecutive survey.